 Korean nail art has been blowing up our Instagram and Pinterest feeds—and it's impossible to look away.
-South Korea has been serving up the most mesmerizing manicures we've ever seen.
-We’ve witnessed a captivating collection of nail aesthetics from the shattered-glass nail phenomenon to stone nails to bracelet nails to Aurora nails, the trends don’t stop evolving.
+South Korea has been serving up the most mesmerizing manicures we've ever seen, offering up a captivating collection of nail aesthetics from the shattered-glass nail phenomenon to stone nails to bracelet nails to Aurora nails.
+The trends don’t stop evolving.

 So we turned to the experts, asking what we can expect to see in the world of Korean nail art.
 After speaking to leading nail artist Jin Soon Choi, founder of JINsoon Nail Lacquers and JINsoon Hand & Foot Spa and beauty experts Sarah Lee of Glow Recipe as well as Peach and Lily's Alicia Yoon, we’re more convinced than ever that innovative nail art isn’t going anywhere.

-They told us all about the hottest trends and what new directions to expect in the future.
-All three experts cited the influence of South Korea's premier nail artist Eunkyung Park, owner of Seoul's Unistella Salon, while Choi also mentioned as a handful of innovative trends she’s seen.
+They shared the hottest trends, and what new directions we can expect in the future.
+All three experts cited the influence of South Korea's premier nail artist Eunkyung Park, owner of Seoul's Unistella Salon, while Choi also mentioned a handful of innovative artists she likes.

-While Park seems to be the mastermind behind many of these otherworldly creations— and you’ll find many of her looks below—we’ve also rounded up a few additional (and equally as mesmerizing) nail looks throughout the industry.
+While Park seems to be the mastermind behind many of these otherworldly creations—and you’ll find many of her looks below—we’ve also rounded up a few additional (and equally mesmerizing) nail looks throughout the industry.
 Get ready to obsess and don’t forget to bring these to your next manicure appointment.

 Choi has been seeing a lot of syrup nails (a trend that was popular years back in Japan) and says they’re actually very adaptable and easy to execute.
 Similar to a drip of syrup, this look is translucent (often clear) at the cuticle and gradually melts into a darker tip.
 Choi recommends painting thin layers for a gradient effect.
 After the base coat, apply a “really thin” layer of color below the cuticle, then continue applying thin layers of color below until the top of the nail, which should be the darkest.